 What expenses can I obtain compensation for after an accident caused by a tire blowing out?

-If I have been in an accident caused by someone else’s tire blowout, why would I need an attorney?
+If an accident injured me due to someone else’s tire blowout, why do I need an attorney?

 What if the tire blowout that caused my accident was from a commercial truck?

-If your accident was caused by a tire blowout, and you have questions about how to recover compensation, call a motor vehicle accident lawyer as soon as possible.
+If a tire blowout caused your accident, and you have questions about how to recover compensation, call a car accident lawyer as soon as possible.
 These cases can involve technical investigations and evidence, and you need the right legal team on your side.